1986 Elite Eight Team To Be Honored At Halftime Of the Lafayette Game

 In 2012-13, the Midshipmen improved by five wins from the previous season, ranking as the ninth-best single-season improvement in school history.
 Saunders played a vital role in game-planning and was instrumental in the development of Navy's youngsters as the freshman class set the school record for percentage of points scored by a freshman class in a season.

 An outstanding recruiter who works tirelessly on the road, Saunders has injected young talent in the program at Navy, lending a hand in the recruitment of several of Navy's freshmen and sophomores.

 Prior to his arrival at Navy, Saunders spent the previous two seasons at Princeton, where he served as the director of basketball operations.
 Saunders helped the Tigers to the 2011 Ivy League Championship and NCAA Tournament berth, where Princeton would lose in the second round to eventual Final Four participant Kentucky, 57-53.
 During the 2011-12 season, Princeton finished with a 20-12 record, reached the CBI Tournament quarterfinals and finished third in the Ivy League with a 10-4 league mark.

-Prior to his arrival at Princeton, Saunders served as an assistant coach at Army during the 2006-10 seasons, spending five years under Army head coach Jim Crews.
+Prior to his arrival at Princeton, Saunders served as an assistant coach at Army during the 2006-10 seasons, spending five years under former Army head coach Jim Crews.

 Saunders arrived at West Point following a two-year stint at Frostburg State University in Frostburg, Md., where he was a member of Webb Hatch's staff.
 During his last year at Frostburg State, the Bobcats compiled a 14-12 mark.
 Prior to his tenure at Frostburg, Saunders spent four years as the top assistant at Hunter College in New York City, where he coordinated the team's recruiting efforts, monitored players' academic progress and managed the preseason conditioning program.